canonical/lxd/doc/api-extensions.md

 Adds a `nvidia_runtime` config option for containers, setting this to true will have the NVIDIA runtime and CUDA libraries passed to the container.

+## candid\_authentication
+This introduces the new candid.api.url config option and removes core.macaroon.endpoint.